Fire and rescue services

 Each country or territory decides its own entry and exit rules.
 To find out what you need to enter a destination, ask their embassy, consulate or immigration office.

-Australians could previously enter Malawi for up to 30 days without a visa.
-In November 2025, the Malawian Government announced that visa fees would apply for a number of countries, including Australia.
-Check the Malawian Department of Immigration website for visa updates or contact your nearest Malawian diplomatic mission.
+In November 2025, the Malawian Government changed its visa rules.
+You now require a visa to enter Malawi.
+Fees apply.
+Check the Malawian Department of Immigration website for visa guidance and to apply for an eVisa or contact your nearest Malawian diplomatic mission.

-Australians wanting to migrate, study, work or do business in Malawi will need to apply for the appropriate permit.
+If you want to migrate, study, work or do business in Malawi, you will need to apply for the appropriate permit.
 For more information, visit the Malawian Department of Immigration website, or contact your nearest Malawian diplomatic mission.

 You can only cross land borders during daylight hours.
 Check border opening times before you cross to confirm that immigration and customs services will be available.